khulani/DatingSomehow/README.md

 [Details][phase-three]

 ### Phase 4: Occurrence UI (~1-2 days)
-I expand the UI functionality to allow creating new 'occurrences' by dragging to the timeline or clicking on the timeline.
+I will expand the UI functionality to allow creating new 'occurrences' by dragging to the timeline or clicking on the timeline.
 I will make 'occurrences' on the timeline open and close able.